-Great comedies to stream during self-isolation
+Great comedies to stream during lockdown

 The six episodes making up season two of Fleabag took the world by storm last year.
 Phoebe Waller-Bridge, creator and star of the show, never claimed to speak to everyone’s experience – but her funny, brutal, tender, heartbreaking show about one self-destructive woman, who really just wants to be loved, is as illuminating as it is deeply affecting.